 - Fill out the Club Application.

-- Your application will be reviewed by the Coordinator of Student Programming (CSP) and the Director of Leadership Development and Student Engagement.
-You will be contacted by the CSP to schedule a time to meet and talk about your club in person, and your application will be approved or you will be asked to make adjustments.
+- Your application will be reviewed by the Assistant Director of Student Programming and the Associate Dean of Students.
+You will be contacted by the Assistant Director of Student Programming to schedule a time to meet and talk about your club in person, and your application will be approved or you will be asked to make adjustments.

 - Create a Club Charter (Click here to view sample charter).
-The CSP will give you more information about this after your application has been approved.
+The Assistant Director of Student Programming will give you more information about this after your application has been approved.

-- Submit the club charter to the Coordinator of Student Programming and the Director of Leadership Development and Student Engagement for approval.
+- Submit the club charter to the Assistant Director of Student Programming and the Associate Dean of Students for approval.

 - You will be contacted if your charter is approved, and with information regarding your next steps.